What California’s SB 326 Means? Avoid Costly Penalties

 Here’s what you need to know about the key provisions of SB 326:

-The first round of inspections must be completed by January 1, 2025.
+The first round of inspections must be completed by January 1, 2026.
 After this initial inspection, subsequent inspections are required every nine years.
-This timeline is crucial, and property owners must plan accordingly to meet these deadlines.
+This timeline is crucial, and property owners must plan accordingly to meet these deadlines. - Qualified Inspectors:

 Non-compliance with SB 326 can result in significant penalties, including potential liability for any damages or injuries caused by a structural failure.
 This makes it essential for property owners to take these inspection requirements seriously.